 The Alternative Spring Break (ASB) program began in 2000 with 12 students who engaged in meaningful service during their spring break week.
-In 2013, over 140 students participated in twelve trips at various sites across the United States.
+In 2014, 120 students participated in ten trips at various sites across the United States.

-During Suffolk’s spring break, the Center for Community Engagement will be organizing ten trips for Suffolk students.
-Teams of 12 students, accompanied by University staff and faculty members, will engage in work related to social justice issues, such as poverty relief, environmental conservation, LBGTQ advocacy and community development.
+The Center for Community Engagement organizes ten ASB trips for Suffolk students to participate in during Suffolk’s March 2015 spring break.
+Teams of 12 students, accompanied by University staff and faculty members, will engage in a week of service related to social justice issues, such as poverty and affordable housing, environmental conservation, LGBTQ and civil rights, and community building.
 All participants will also be required to attend weekly meetings during the spring semester.

 - Denver, CO